Why Study at Youthworks College?

 Who is the ACT?

 Whilst they have an acronym that many people naturally confuse with Canberra, the ACT actually stands for the Australian College of Theology – a national higher education provider.
-As Youthworks College is an affiliated college, the ACT accredits our Diploma and Advanced Diploma programs.
-You can find out more about them here.
+As Youthworks College is an affiliate of the ACT our courses are accredited by them.

 Is there a time limit in which I have to complete the diploma program?